takeiteasy/graphics/README.md

 - Why CoreGraphics rendering is so slow
 - Resizing for X11
-- Getting CoreGraphcs working on OSX in 10.13 again
+- Getting CoreGraphcs working on OS X in 10.14 again

 ## License